cywolf/indy-hipe/text/agent-message-routing/README.md

 **Route Query Response**

-Return the list of defined routes from a routing agent.
+Return a list of defined routes from a routing agent.

 ```json
 {